matowens/ng-notify/README.md

 ngNotify.dismiss();
 ```

-If you'd prefer to dismiss the notification programmtically and prevent the user from doing so, you can add an option to remove the button:
+If you'd prefer to dismiss the notification programmatically and prevent the user from doing so, you can add an option to remove the button:

 ```javascript
 ngNotify.set('This is sticky without a button.', {